n8n-io/n8n-docs/docs/integrations/core-nodes/n8n-nodes-base.respondToWebhook.md

 You can use this node in workflows with a [Webhook node](/integrations/core-nodes/n8n-nodes-base.webhook/){:target="_blank"}.
 To do this, in the Webhook node select the option **Using 'Respond to Webhook' node** from the **Response** operation.

 !!! note "Expressions"
-    When using [expressions](/code-examples/expressions/){:target="_blank"}, the Respond to Webhook node will only run for the first item in the input data.
+    When using [expressions](/code-examples/expressions/){:target="_blank"}, the Respond to Webhook node only runs for the first item in the input data.

 ## Node reference